 All who submit an abstract also need to submit an Author’s Agreement at the same time.
 More info is below.

 The 2020 Meeting of FSHS will feature presentations of applied research pertaining to horticultural and agronomic crops and products, and new developments and practices that have been put into use by growers, processors, allied industries, and other horticultural interests in Florida.
 Growers, processors and those in allied industries are encouraged to present papers.
 The meeting also features posters presented by county extension faculty.
 The meeting will again feature two FSHS student competitions: a Student Best Oral Presentation Competition and a Student Best Paper Competition.
 Student Competition guidelines are listed at the end of the announcement.

-FSHS will host the County Faculty Poster Session County faculty with programmatic responsibilities in Horticulture, Agriculture, and Family and Consumer Sciences are encouraged to submit entries provided the topic of the poster involves horticultural commodities.
+FSHS will also host the County Faculty Poster Session.
+County faculty with programmatic responsibilities in Horticulture, Agriculture, and Family and Consumer Sciences are encouraged to submit entries provided the topic of the poster involves horticultural commodities.

 Abstract Submission Guidelines

-Authors in good standing with FSHS are encouraged to submit abstract titles to section-VPs by February 15, 2019.
-The list of titles is used for advertising the meeting.
-Abstracts are due by March 16, 2019 to the respective section vice president and will be published on the FSHS web site (http://www.fshs.org).
-See instructions below.
-Papers presented at the Annual Meeting will be published in the Proceedings of the FSHS; manuscripts are due at the time of the presentation for FSHS.
-The end of the grace period for late manuscripts corresponding to talks given at FSHS is June 26, 2019.
+Authors in good standing (dues paid) with FSHS are encouraged to submit abstracts before March 20, 2020.
+The early submissions will be used as part of our advertising for the meeting.
+Abstracts are due by March 20, 2020 by 11:59pm using the Online Abstract Questionnaire link below.
+No late submissions accepted.
+All will be published on the FSHS web site.
+Papers presented at the Annual Meeting also require an author’s agreement, and will be published in the Proceedings of the FSHS.
+Manuscripts are due at the time of the presentation for FSHS via electronic submission to the sectional VP and editor.

 2019 FSHS Sectional Vice Presidents